Timberwolves vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Timberwolves Insights & Trends

-- Minnesota is 4-6 against the spread and 4-6 overall in its last 10 games.
+- Minnesota has a 4-6 record against the spread while going 4-6 overall over its past 10 contests.

-- Four of the Timberwolves' past 10 outings have hit the over.
+- The Timberwolves have gone over the total in four of their past 10 games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.